massoncheg/forgejo-docs/docs/user/actions/reference.md

 Workflow expansion has limited support:

-- `with:` or `secrets:` to provide inputs to a job is not supported
+- `secrets:` to provide secret inputs to a job is not supported
 - A workflow file hosted remotely by a different Forgejo or GitHub instance is not supported, and will automatically disable workflow expansion.

 Workflow expansion can be disabled by providing a value for [`jobs.<job_id>.runs-on`](#jobsjob_idruns-on).